Advanced Javascript Techniques

 Refer: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/prototype

-• In cases no return or return primitive value, then the new object will refer prototype of function calling
+objectthen the new object will referprototypeof retured value (object). - In cases no return or return primitive value, then the new object will refer

 // Function 1: no return >> new object (is created by new keyword) will refer to same function's prototype